Israelis, Palestinians look to personal safety in holy city on edge

 "It’s a little scary, but we’re going to have to go on with our lives.
 We're staying here, we're not moving anywhere.
 This terrorist attack is not going to change anything," said Avraham Burkei, a member of the synagogue in Jewish West Jerusalem.

-Palestinians in Israeli-annexed East Jerusalem also voiced fears for their safety amid the surge in violence, as police set up checkpoints in their neighbourhoods and tethered surveillance balloons floated overhead.
+Palestinians in Israeli-annexed East Jerusalem also voiced fears for their safety amid the surge in violence, as police set up checkpoints in their neighborhoods and tethered surveillance balloons floated overhead.

 In the dead of night, an explosion rattled windows in the city as Israel blew up the home of a Palestinian who last month ran over and killed a baby girl and a foreign woman at a Jerusalem tram stop before police fatally shot him.

-Pointing to armed police checking cars and pedestrians on a road leading to the town centre, Imram Abu al-Hawa, a 40-year-old Palestinian, spoke of humiliation and fear of reprisals.
+Pointing to armed police checking cars and pedestrians on a road leading to the town center, Imram Abu al-Hawa, a 40-year-old Palestinian, spoke of humiliation and fear of reprisals.

 "They (police) say, 'do you have a knife, where are you going?'" he said.
 "They can go to hell.
 I used to work among Jews, now I'm afraid I'll get stabbed or attacked (by them)."